UsmanMaqbool/pytorch-NetVlad/README.md

 `main.py` contains the majority of the code, and has three different modes (`train`, `test`, `cluster`) which we'll discuss in mode detail below.

-## Train

-In order to initialise the NetVlad layer it is necessary to first run `main.py` with the correct settings and `--mode=cluster`.
-After which a model can be trained using (the following default flags):

-    python main.py --mode=train --arch=vgg16 --pooling=netvlad --num_clusters=64

-The commandline args, the tensorboard data, and the model state will all be saved to `opt.runsPath`, which subsequently can be used for testing, or to resuming training.

-For more information on all commandline arguments run:

-    python main.py --help

 ## Test